 resource.type added to each log entry line:

-In the Manage summary fields dialog, do the following:
+In the Manage summary fields dialog, you can do the following:

 Add any custom field names to Custom summary fields.